Avaiga/taipy-doc/docs/relnotes.md

 <h6 style="font-size: 1.2em"><strong><code>taipy-template</code></strong></h6>
 3.0.0
-- The "taipy-default-template" template now also supports creating a multi-pages application with Core and Rest services.
+- The "taipy-default-template" template also supports creating a multi-pages application with Core and Rest services.
   These options are available when creating a new application from the template.
 - The "multi-page-gui" template has been removed.
-Please use the "taipy-default-template" instead if you want to create a Taipy multi-pages application.
+Please use the "taipy-default-template" instead to create a Taipy multi-pages application.

 ## Community edition: 2.3